kaavyaaraj/Appointy/README.md

 # Appointy
-Internship Task
+Internship Task:

-Designed and Developed an HTTP JSON API capable of the following operations, Created an User
+Designed and Developed an HTTP JSON API capable of the following operations

+Created an User
 Created a Post
 Listed all posts of a user